-Litigation concerning procurement is quite common in Canada because an unsuccessful bidder may recover its lost profits on a project if it can establish that it would have been awarded the contract but for the tendering authority's breach of the terms of the procurement, which includes an implied duty of fairness.
+Litigation concerning procurement is quite common in Canada because an unsuccessful bidder may recover its lost profits on a project if it can establish that it would have been awarded the contract but for the tendering authority's breach of the terms of the procurement, which includes an implied duty of fairness on the owner towards all compliant bidders.
 Typically these disputes are addressed by the courts, including using summary trial procedures, but disputes about federal government procurements fall within the exclusive jurisdiction of the Canadian International Trade Tribunal.